zhihao1021/pd2-ticket-v2/backend/README.md

         - Path Parameters:
             - `user_id`: The id of the user that the ticket you are querying belongs to.
 If you want to query the ticket of yourself, you can use `@me`.
             - `ticket_id`: The id of the ticket you want to delete.
-        - Body:
-            - `is_public`: Whether the ticket is public.
-            - `remark`: The remark of the ticket.
         - Example:
             ```
             /ticket/@me/c39e17dde954666c8466